na-na-hi/renget/archive/ayumi_erp_rating.md

 The ALC-IQ is still prone to problems:

-- The result is still based partially on random selection of the resulting answers.
+- The result has still **some degree of randomness** in them, less good models can sometimes **pick the right answer by accident**.
+I try to counteract this by adding more questions in future though.
 - The `rms_norm_eps` that recently changed in llama.cpp can make a difference of up to 2.0 ALC-IQ points.
 At the time of this writing the default of `5e-6` is used.
-In my tests, the quantized GGML models showed to be quite sensitive to the choice of the `rms_norm_eps` resulting in +- 2.0 difference in ALC-IQ depending on whether `rms_norm_eps` was `1e-5` (LLaMA 2), `1e-6` (LLaMA 1) or `5e-6` (llama.cpp default until the new file format is done).
+In my tests, the quantized GGML models showed to be quite sensitive to the choice of the `rms_norm_eps` **resulting in +- 2.0 difference in ALC-IQ** depending on whether `rms_norm_eps` was `1e-5` (LLaMA 2), `1e-6` (LLaMA 1) or `5e-6` (llama.cpp default until the new file format is done).
 In future the rms_norm_eps will likely be part of the GGML (or GGUF) files hopefully.
 - Bad questions in the benchmark can lead to a model not knowing which answer to pick, introducing even more randomness in the results.
 - The ALC-IQ **does not reflect how well the LLM can stay in character in a longer conversaion**.
 - The ALC-IQ **does not determine any creative writing abilities of the LLM**.
+- The ALC-IQ **covers intelligence only in one specific and narrow scenario, and not across a range of possible role play chat situations**.
+- The ALC-IQ **is usually tested only with a rather short prompt, rarely exceeding 1024 tokens, it does not cover the whole 2048 context of LLaMA 1 or the 4096 of LLaMA 2, let alone the extended context's of 8k, 16k, ...**

 Despite all that, I think the ALC-IQ is a big improvement over the old ranking which purely relied on the **ERP score**.
 The runtime of the benchmark is within reason for the hardware that is available to me, which is also an important factor for running and providing these benchmark results.